Beaufort's Dyke: Crossings

 Projects for a tunnel or Irish Sea fixed crossing between Northern Ireland and Scotland have been suggested at various times from the late 19th century onwards.
 The dyke has always been an important problem for such proposals, in terms of both practicality and cost.

 In February 2020, the UK government announced an initial investigation into a Scotland–Northern Ireland bridge.
 Two possible routes were proposed: Portpatrick–Larne and Kintyre peninsula–Torr Head.
 The Portpatrick route would cross the dyke.
 Explosive ordnance advisers Exord cast doubt on the Portpatrick route saying "any intrusive works such as piling associated with the construction of bridges would pose an unacceptable level of risk".
 The study concluded that Beaufort's Dyke was one of the project's principal challenges, requiring bridge spans "approaching 4km on foundations set back from the edge", even if crossing the Dyke at its narrowest point.
-The bridge project was costed at £335 bn, and it was rejected by a feasibility study.
+The bridge project was estimated at £335 bn, and it was rejected by a feasibility study.